If you’re looking for aclever product description example, you’ll like this post. Read on.

-Right now it’s spring in Michigan, which means allergy season is in full swing.
-People looking for an air purifier will have this on top of their mind.
-So, on alencorp.com we made a small tweak.
-Text we added:
+Right now, it’s Spring in Michigan, which means allergy season is in full swing.
+People looking for an air purifier will have this on top of their minds.
+So, on alen.com we made a small tweak.
+The text we added:

-If you are a diet supplement business it makes sense to update product description at the start of the year because this is when people make new year resolutions to lose weight.
-If we are selling a multi-purpose utility knife it makes sense to personalize product description during early December because that’s when people start holiday shopping for dad.
-Think about your business, do you have seasonality?
+If you are a diet supplement business, it makes sense to update the product descriptions at the start of the year because this is when people make new year’s resolutions to lose weight.
+If we are selling a multi-purpose utility knife, it makes sense to personalize the product description during early December because that’s when people start holiday shopping for dad.
+Think about your business.
+Do you have seasonality?
 Could you rewrite your description based on your busy season?

 What we’ve shown here is just the tip of the iceberg.
 If you want to fundamentally improve your product description and make a lot more $$$$ you need what we are about to reveal next.